 Equity-linked securities redemption option of security holders represent the fair value of the equity-linked securities' options to early redeem the equity-linked securities and are recorded as derivative financial instruments under "Trade and other payables" (note 23).
-The assumptions applied in determining the fair value of the redemption call options as at 31 December 2023 and 31 December 2022 are set out in note 42.
+The assumptions applied in determining the fair value of the redemption call options as at 31 December 2024 and 31 December 2023 are set out in note 42.

-Equity-linked securities conversion option of security holders represent the fair value of the security holders's option to require the Company to exchange the securities at pre-determined cash exercise amount and are recorded as derivative financial instruments under "Trade and other payables" (note 23).
-The assumptions applied in determining the fair value of the conversion option as at 31 December 2023 and 31 December 2022 are set out in note 42.
+Equity-linked securities conversion option of security holders represent the fair value of the security holders's option to require the Company to exchange the securities at pre-determined cash exercise amount.
+The assumptions applied in determining the fair value of the conversion option as at 31 December 2024 and 31 December 2023 are set out in note 42.